CodeFoodPixels/website-hexo/source/_posts/the-viewbuilder-pattern.md

 ## What is a viewbuilder?

-At it's basis, a viewbuilder is a process that runs a task on a set interval (usually once per second) to gather, manipulate and store data for later use.
+At it's most simple, a viewbuilder is a process that runs a task on a set interval to gather, manipulate and store data for later use.

+The interval you set can depend how often the data will update and how fresh you want it to be.
+Most of our instances ran at a 1 second interval, but some ran at other intervals such as 5 and 10 seconds.

 ## Why use a viewbuilder?